awohletz/electron-prisma-trpc-example/README.md

 This is the next generation of https://github.com/awohletz/electron-prisma-template, simplified, trimmed down, and updated for the latest Electron and other dependencies.

+## What about React?
+**See the `react` branch**.

+The `main` branch of this repo uses the vanilla tRPC client and no frontend framework.
+This is to keep it minimal for those wanting to pull the techniques into their own Electron setups.
+However, I've also created a React version on the branch `react`.
+Check it out -- it uses React, the React client for tRPC, and Vite for building and hot-module reloading.
+I included a stubbed application menu and communication pipe from Main to Renderer.

 ## Getting started
 1. Clone this repo.
 Then in the project root directory, do the following:
 2. Run `npm install`.